Profits Tax Return and Supplementary Form to Profits Tax Return

 Further Extension for using Electronic Filing

-To promote electronic filing, the Department will grant, on application, a further extension of 2 weeks after the normal due date subject to the condition that Small Corporations and Small Partnership Businesses will file the Profits Tax returns through the Internet.
-Please go to Completion of Profits Tax Return for the conditions that a corporation and a partnership must satisfy in order to use the Internet filing service.
+To promote electronic filing, the Department will grant, on application, a further extension of 1 month after the normal due date subject to the condition that Corporations and Partnership Businesses will file the Profits Tax Returns through the Internet.
+Please go to Completion of Profits Tax Return for the conditions that a corporation and a partnership business must satisfy in order to use the Internet filing service.

-If your tax representative has duly applied for an extension to file your 2021/22 Profits Tax return under the Block Extension Scheme, the due date is normally extended as follows:
+If your tax representative has duly applied for an extension to file your 2024/25 Profits Tax Return under the Block Extension Scheme, the due date is normally extended as follows:

 Accounting Date | Extended Due Date | Electronic Filing Extended Due Date |